 Clients hire Doug Young to handle sensitive cases with complicated facts.
 These cover multiple subject areas, including internal investigations; international antitrust or FCPA claims; intellectual property; securities and antitrust; white collar criminal defense; and parallel civil/regulatory proceedings.
-Mr. Young has tried over 35 cases to verdict and has argued over 45 appellate matters.
-Reflecting his unusually diverse experience, and his 35-plus years of courtroom and counseling experience, Mr. Young is in demand for both his judgment and his technical expertise.
+Doug has tried over 35 cases to verdict and has argued over 45 appellate matters.
+Reflecting his unusually diverse experience, and his 35-plus years of courtroom and counseling experience, Doug is in demand for both his judgment and his technical expertise.

 - Pursuing antitrust and price-fixing claims on behalf of global technology company against foreign-based suppliers of component parts.